DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-02-28-How-to-use-HttpClient to-communicate-with-other-systems.md

 ---
 layout: post
-title: How to use Http request with Spring
+title: How to use HttpClient to communicate with other systems
 bigimg: /img/path.jpg
 tags: [Java]
 ---